Solo Travel in Kyrgyzstan

 Kyrgyzstan was once an important country on the ancient Silk Road.
 Some caravansaries still exist and are UNESCO protected.

-The Burana Tower stands as a reminder of the ancient city of Balasagun, and is one of the Silk Road Heritage sites in the country.
+The Burana Tower is one of the famous landmarks in Kyrgyzstan and Kyrgyzstan tourist attractions.
+It stands as a reminder of the ancient city of Balasagun and is one of the Silk Road Heritage sites in the country.
 The tower is made out of bricks and dates back to the 10th/11th century.

 You’ll find the ruins of the Burana settlement and petroglyphs 14km from Tokmok (it’s easily reachable on a day trip from Bishkek).
 It even survived the raiders of Genghis Khan.